Duration: 2 years

 Qualification & Awarding Body:

-- Level 6 Higher Certificate in Engineering in Agriculture Mechanisation (Limerick Institute of Technology)
+- Level 6 Higher Certificate in Engineering in Agriculture Mechanisation from TUS - Technological University of the Shannon: (previously LIT)

 - The graduate also qualifies as a "Young Trained Farmer"